After some relaxing days in Goa, we slowly made our way to the bigger cities, including Bombay and Agra, where we visited the Taj Mahal.

 Arrival to the Taj Mahal

 We made a day trip from New Delhi to Agra.
 You have several options to do so.
 Either by train, car or bus.
-We decide for the car and took around 3-4h to arrive in Agra.
+We decide on the car and took around 3-4h to arrive in Agra.

 If that is too much driving in one day for you, then you can also spend a few nights in Agra, so you shorten the travel time.